New York City Democratic Socialists of America: Socialist bloc

-In 2020, NYC-DSA had 7,000 members.
-The chapter supported the Black Lives Matter movement and called for decreasing police funding to fund other services.
+By 2020, NYC-DSA had 7,000 members.
+The chapter supported the Black Lives Matter movement and George Floyd protests, and called for decreasing police funding to fund other services.
 NYC-DSA activists supported and canvassed for Sanders' 2020 presidential campaign.
 That year, NYC-DSA ran a slate of candidates in local races: Salazar for re-election, Brisport for state senate, and Phara Souffrant Forrest, Marcela Mitaynes, and Zohran Mamdani for state assembly.
 In The Nation, Raina Lipsitz wrote that "Two years after helping propel AOC to victory in Queens, NYC-DSA is taking on more races than ever before".
 Because of the COVID-19 pandemic, the slate's campaigns had to transition from canvassing to online activism.
-In the "seismic" June 23 Democratic primaries, all NYC-DSA candidates defeated their opponents.
-The slate's victory was attributed to the pandemic and associated economic crisis, and the reaction to police brutality.
-The slate won their general elections, along with unendorsed members Emily Gallagher, Jessica González-Rojas, and Shahana Hanif.
+In the June 23 Democratic primaries, all NYC-DSA candidates defeated their opponents.
+The slate's "seismic" victory was attributed to the pandemic and associated economic crisis, and the reaction to police brutality.
+The slate won their general elections, along with unendorsed members Emily Gallagher and Jessica González-Rojas.
+Following the victories, the newly elected slate formed the New York State Socialists in Office parliamentary group.

-DSA-endorsed candidate Samelys López ran for New York's 15th congressional district, campaigning on universal healthcare, housing as a human right, and boycotting Israel.
-López ultimately lost her election, receiving 13.9%.
-DSA-endorsed candidate Jamaal Bowman ran against Representative Eliot Engel in New York's 16th congressional district.
-Bowman ran on a platform of Medicare for All, a Green New Deal, and policies addressing racial issues.
-Bowman defeated Engel with 54.2% and won his general election with 64.2%.
-Ocasio-Cortez easily won her primary with 74.4% and her general election with 71.6%.